Green Soybeans (Edamame) - Nutrition - Health Benefits - Recipes

-- Edamame is rich in many phytoestrogens, the pant estrogens, predominatly the isoflavones, genistein, daidzein and glycitein.
-The offer several health benefits, like lowering the LDL cholesterol levels and raising the HDL cholesterol levels, thereby lowering the risk of heart disease.
+- Edamame is rich in many phytoestrogens, the plant estrogens, predominantly the isoflavones, genistein, daidzein and glycitein.
+They offer several health benefits, like lowering the LDL cholesterol levels and raising the HDL cholesterol levels, thereby lowering the risk of heart disease.

 They also prevent cell damage by the rampant free radicals, prevent plaque deposition in the arteries as they prevent the oxidation of the cholesterol.
 They lower blood pressure.

-- The isoflavone genistein increases the activity of the tumor suppressor protein p53 which also triggers the self destruction of the cancer cells.
+- The isoflavone genistein increases the activity of the tumour suppressor protein p53 which also triggers the self-destruction of the cancer cells.

-Though processing of soybean has been found to increase the risk of certain cancers, breast cancer for instance, edamame, because it is unprocessed, would not show the ill effects associated with processed soy consumption.
+Though the processing of soybean has been found to increase the risk of certain cancers, breast cancer, for instance, edamame, because it is unprocessed, would not show the ill effects associated with processed soy consumption.

 To remain on the safe side, even the consumption of edamame needs to be kept moderate.
 After all, even good food in excess can make one sick.

-- The various vitamins, minerals and antioxidants in edamame boosts the body's immunity.
+- The various vitamins, minerals and antioxidants in edamame boost the body's immunity.

-- The isoflavone genistein has also been found to improve lung function thereby benefitting those suffering from asthma to breathe easier.
+- The isoflavone genistein has also been found to improve lung function, thereby benefitting those who have asthma to breathe easier.

-- The high amounts of fiber ensures constipation is kept away and also helps in digestion and lowering of cholesterol levels.
+- The high amounts of fibre ensure that constipation is kept away and also helps in digestion and lowering of cholesterol levels.

 - Since edamame has a low glycemic index those having diabetes would benefit as it controls the blood sugar and insulin levels from spiking high.

-- In post menopausal women especially, and normal individuals too, edamame helps to maintain skin health and delays skin aging by its antioxidant effect as well as the isoflavones it contains.
+- In postmenopausal women especially, and normal individuals too, edamame helps to maintain skin health and delays skin ageing by its antioxidant effect as well as the isoflavones it contains.